AlanLuu/lox-go/README.md

     - `SetIterable(iterable)`, which takes in an iterable and returns a set with the iterable elements as set elements.
 If an element from the iterable cannot be stored in a set, a runtime error is thrown
     - `sleep(seconds)`, which pauses the program for the specified number of seconds
     - `sum(iterable)`, which takes in an iterable and attempts to return an integer, float, bigint, or bigfloat that is the sum of all the elements from the iterable.
 If an element from the iterable cannot be used as an element to sum, a runtime error is thrown
-    - `threadFunc(numThreads, callback)`, which takes in an integer `numThreads` and a callback function and spins up `numThreads` threads that execute the callback function concurrently
+    - `<unsafe> threadFunc(numThreads, callback)`, which takes in an integer `numThreads` and a callback function and spins up `numThreads` threads that execute the callback function concurrently
+        - If this function is called in non-unsafe mode, a runtime error is thrown
         - If `numThreads` is negative, it is the same as specifying `0` for that argument
         - The call to `threadFunc` blocks until all threads have finishing running
         - If a runtime error is thrown in a thread, the error is printed to standard error but this doesn't affect the remaining threads
-    - `threadFuncs(num, callback1, [callback2, ..., callbackN])`, which takes in an integer `num` and at least one callback function and spins up `num * callbackCount` threads that execute all provided callback functions concurrently, where `callbackCount` is the number of callback functions provided as arguments to `threadFuncs`
+    - `<unsafe> threadFuncs(num, callback1, [callback2, ..., callbackN])`, which takes in an integer `num` and at least one callback function and spins up `num * callbackCount` threads that execute all provided callback functions concurrently, where `callbackCount` is the number of callback functions provided as arguments to `threadFuncs`
+        - If this function is called in non-unsafe mode, a runtime error is thrown
         - If `num` is negative, it is the same as specifying `0` for that argument
         - The call to `threadFuncs` blocks until all threads have finishing running
         - If a runtime error is thrown in a thread, the error is printed to standard error but this doesn't affect the remaining threads